NCBI-Codeathons/Using-PubMed-MEDLINE-Metadata-to-Generate-Knowledge/README.md

 # PubMed2Knowledge - Exploratory data analysis for PubMed Using MeSH
 ## What does PubMed2Knowledge Do?
-PubMed2Knowledhe (PM2K) is tool THAT allows the users to explore relationships between two topics of interest by leveraging PubMed citations indexed with MeSH terms.
+PubMed2Knowledhe (PM2K) is tool that allows the users to explore relationships between two topics of interest by leveraging PubMed citations indexed with MeSH terms.
 The user can quickly learn how two topics (MeSH terms) are related across the PubMed citation corpus.
 For example, suppose I wanted to know "the where" of publications about about Zika virus.
 In such a query, I may choose to begin my analysis by selecting one of more the relevant MeSH terms, in this case, "Zika Virus" and "Zika Virus Infection", to build my PubMed corpus of interest.
 Since I am interested in geographic information about these publications, I may wish to enter "Geographic Locations" as my second input parameter.
 The tool would analyze the data by quantifying the citations across the first child nodes of "Geographic Locations", which can be explored using the [Mesh Browser](https://meshb.nlm.nih.gov/search) (for this particular term, the children can be seen [here](https://meshb.nlm.nih.gov/record/ui?ui=D005842)
 **PLEASE NOTE**: PubMed citations are not immediately indexed with MeSH terms, so the latest abstracts will not be included in your analysis.